-We are always writing books, and serials are often running.
-Here is a summary of Bible Tales’ work in progress.
+We keep writing books, and often run eBook or audio serials.
+Here is a summary of Bible Tales – work in progress.

 Last updated